retrixe/ecthelion/README.md

 1. Prerequisites: Install [Node.js](https://nodejs.dev/en/download/) (on macOS/Linux, follow the "install via a package manager" instructions, preferably using [n](https://nodejs.dev/en/download/package-manager#n) to get the latest Node.js LTS version) and [Git](https://www.atlassian.com/git/tutorials/install-git).
 After installing Node.js, run `corepack enable` in the terminal to install the Yarn package manager (run as administrator/`sudo` may be needed).
 2. Download Ecthelion to a folder by running `git clone https://github.com/retrixe/ecthelion.git` in terminal where you wish to place Ecthelion.
 3. Select the current version of Ecthelion after downloading it by running `git checkout <version>` in the Ecthelion folder.
 Alternatively, for the development version, run `git checkout main`.
 4. Follow the steps [here](https://github.com/retrixe/ecthelion#configuration) to configure Ecthelion correctly.
-After configuration changes, rebuild Ecthelion with `yarn build`.
+After configuration changes, rebuild Ecthelion with `yarn && yarn build`.
 5. Run `yarn start` to start Ecthelion's built-in web server, you can specify a port by passing `-p <port>`.
-Alternatively, you can run `yarn export` to export Ecthelion to static HTML/CSS/JS files in the `out` folder you can serve via nginx or Apache.
+Alternatively, you can run `yarn export` to export Ecthelion to static HTML/CSS/JS files in the `out` folder you can serve via nginx or Apache, however, supporting dynamic routes will require additional work.
-6. To update Ecthelion, run `git pull` in the Ecthelion folder, then re-run step 2 through 5.
+6. To update Ecthelion in the future, run `git pull`, then re-run step 3 through 5.

 You might want to manage Ecthelion using systemd on Linux systems, which can start and stop Ecthelion, start it on boot, store its logs and restart it on crash.
 [This article should help you out.](https://medium.com/@benmorel/creating-a-linux-service-with-systemd-611b5c8b91d6) Alternatively, you can run Ecthelion with Octyne, but if you have issues with Ecthelion, this may be a problem.